| IT | DE |

 Stefano Zardini

-• on the Kaiserjäger path, a rather challenging hiking trail with some exposure but with well placed wire ropes.
-The Kaiserjäger path was the communication way between the bottom of the valley and the high emplacements on Mount Lagazuoi, and was used to supply food, munitions, and war equipment.
+• on the Kaiserjäger Path, a challenging equipped path with some exposed sections but with well placed wire ropes.
+The Kaiserjäger Path was the communication way between the bottom of the valley and the high emplacements on Mount Lagazuoi, and was used for supplying food, munitions, and war equipment.
 The path has now been repaired and can be travelled for its entire length.

 Discover all routes of the Open Air Museum: